 Star Trek Into Darkness

-Khan's origin remains the same in the alternate timeline, but he is revived Admiral Alexander Marcus of the Federation to construct weapons and warships for an upcoming war with the Klingon Empire.
+In the alternate timeline, Khan's origin remains the same, but he instead of being revived by Captain Kirk he is revived Admiral Alexander Marcus of the Federation to construct weapons and warships for an upcoming war with the Klingon Empire.
+To prevent any suspicion, Khan was given the alias of "John Harrison".